ritikkrtiwari/MYOWNREPO/README.md

 All programs are written to practice and improve my coding skills.

 ## 📌 Programs included
-- `palindrome.cpp` — Program to check whether the input number is a palindrome.
+- `palindrome.cpp` — Program to check whether the input number is a Palindrome.
 - `armstrong.cpp` — Program to check whether the input number is a Armstrong.
+- `prime.cpp` — Program to check whether the input number is a Prime.
 *(More files will be added soon)*

 ## 🛠️ How to run